-As at 31 March 2018 the Commissioner had committed capital expenditure of £26.5m.
-The majority of this commitment is in relation to ongoing works for the Estates Change Programme (£24.9m) and ICT expenditure (£1.1m).
+As at 31 March 2019 the Commissioner had committed capital expenditure of £2.8m.
+The majority of this commitment is in relation to ongoing works for the Estates Change Programme (£2.5m).

 Intangible assets

 Prior to the introduction of IFRS, intangible assets were shown in the same disclosure as what are now property, plant and equipment assets.
 These are now shown separately.
 However, the Commissioner has no material intangible assets and those which he does have are fully amortised.